 To achieve arbitrary control flow in an AWG, we adopt modern CPU design practice and separate the functions of control flow from instruction execution.
 An instruction decoder and scheduler dispatches waveform and marker instructions to independent waveform, marker and modulation engines, while using control-flow instructions to decide which instruction to read next.
 This asynchronous design allows for efficient representation of common AWG sequences.
 However, it also requires reintroducing some sense of synchronization across the independent waveform and marker engines.
 This is achieved in two ways: SYNC instructions and write flags.
-The SYNC instruction ensures that all execution engines have finished any queued instructions to be written to their respective execution engines simultaneously.
+The SYNC instruction ensures that all execution engines have finished any queued instructions before allowing sequencer execution to continue.
+The write flag allows a sequence of waveform and marker instructions to be written to their respective execution engines simultaneously.
 A waveform or marker instruction with its write flag low will be queued for its corresponding execution engine, but instruction delivery is delayed until the decoder receives an instruction with the write flag high.

-Fig. 3.1: Sequencer block diagram The APS has a single instruction decoder that dispatches instructions to multiple waveform and marker engines.
+Fig. 1: Sequencer block diagram The APS has a single instruction decoder that dispatches instructions to multiple waveform and marker engines.